Chillerbag/Applyify/README.md

 ## Installation

 1) Install the latest build of Chrome Canary.
 You'll need Version 128.0.6545.0 or above.
 Read about built-in AI over at: <https://developer.chrome.com/docs/ai/built-in>
-2) Open a new tab in Chrome, go to chrome://flags/#optimization-guide-on-device-model
+2) Open a new tab in Chrome and go to chrome://flags/#optimization-guide-on-device-model
 3) Select Enabled BypassPerfRequirement
 4) Go to chrome://flags/#prompt-api-for-gemini-nano
 5) Select Enabled
 6) Do the same for all Gemini Nano flags.
-7) Restart Chrome.
-Send the following command to the console.
+7) Restart Chrome, and then send the following command to the console:

 ```javascript
 (await ai.languageModel.capabilities()).available;